OSSimulation/iOS-artwork/README.md

-###Forked originally from Dave Peck's GitHub and updated for iOS9 Support
+###Forked originally from Dave Peck's GitHub and updated for iOS10 Support

-The repo includes support for ALL iOS 6 - 9.X iconCache & dataclassIconCache .artwork files found in iOS
+The repo includes support for ALL iOS 6 - 10.X iconCache & dataclassIconCache .artwork files found in iOS

+With the iOS 10 "@3x" .artwork files you will currently need to run the "artwork_hack.py" script over your file.
+It creates a duplicate but remones the null padding Apple have applied to the @3x .artwork files.
+Essentially putting the iOS 10 @3x files back to iOS 9 specs.

+Usage:<artwork_hack_py> <path/to/@3x/artwork/file>

+Then run this artwork extract tool as expected.

 Dave Peck's original README below...